TheRollingOcean/TRO-S24U-Degoogle/README.md

 But here we are.

-**TrackerControl** Configure Tracker control to not take a VPN slot, but it does correctly display correct trackers once apps are installed.
+**TrackerControl** Configure Tracker control to not take a VPN slot, but it does correctly display trackers when apps are installed.

 **Appmanager** Super detailed systems information.